paraswaykole/slashbase/README.md

 # Slashbase Web

-This is web frontend for Slashbase IDE written in Nextjs React Framework (SPA: disabled SSR).
+This is web frontend for Slashbase IDE written in Nextjs React Framework (works as SPA by disabling SSR).

 ## License